privacyguides/privacyguides.org/docs/basics/vpn-overview.md

 ### For anonymity

 VPNs can't provide anonymity.
 Your VPN provider will still see your real IP address, and often has a money trail that can be linked directly back to you.
-You cannot rely on "no logging" policies to protect your data.
+You can't rely on "no logging" policies to protect your data.
 Use [Tor](https://www.torproject.org/) instead.

 ### For E2EE